Eleanor Powell

 Eleanor Torrey Powell (November 21, 1912 – February 11, 1982) was an American dancer and actress.
 Best remembered for her tap dance numbers in musical films in the 1930s and 1940s, she was one of Metro-Goldwyn-Mayer's top dancing stars during the Golden Age of Hollywood.
 Powell appeared in vaudeville, on Broadway, and most prominently, in a series of movie musical vehicles tailored especially to showcase her dance talents, including Born to Dance (1936), Broadway Melody of 1938 (1937), Rosalie (1937), and Broadway Melody of 1940 (1940).
-She retired from films in the mid-1940s and then began hosting a Christian children's TV show, but she resurfaced for the occasional specialty dance scene in films such as Thousands Cheer and eventually headlined a successful nightclub act in Las Vegas.
+She retired from films in the mid-1940s but resurfaced for the occasional specialty dance scene in films such as Thousands Cheer.
+In the 1950s she hosted a Christian children's TV show and eventually headlined a successful nightclub act in Las Vegas.
 She died from cancer at 69.
-Powell is known as one of the most versatile and powerful female dancers of the Hollywood studio era.
+Powell is known as one of the most versatile and athletic female dancers of the Hollywood studio era.

 Early life

 Powell was born in Springfield, Massachusetts, to Clarence Gardner Powell and Blanche Torrey Powell.
-Her father left her and her mother when she was two years old.
+Her parents divorced when she was eleven months old.
 She was raised by her mother with the help of her maternal grandparents (who also lived with them).
-Eleanor Powell was a painfully shy child, not even able to greet guests that would come into their own house.
+Eleanor Powell was a painfully shy child, not even able to greet guests who would come into her family’s own house.

 Introduction to dance

 Powell's mother, Blanche, sent Eleanor to dance lessons at age 11, in hopes that it would combat her shyness.
 She trained locally with Ralph McKernan (also the teacher of dancer/choreographer Robert Alton) in classical ballet and "interpretive" modern dance.
 Powell also trained extensively in acrobatics.
-She immediately showed a natural aptitude for movement, and was discovered by Gus Edwards (of the "Vaudeville Kiddie Review") whilst performing acrobatics on a beach in Atlantic City, NJ.
+She immediately showed a natural aptitude for movement and was discovered by Gus Edwards (of the "Vaudeville Kiddie Review") while performing acrobatics on a beach in Atlantic City, NJ.
 She subsequently began working her first paid gigs for Edwards at the age of 12, during her summer holidays.
 Powell's first gig was in Atlantic City at the Ritz Grill, located in the Ambassador Hotel.
-She performed an acrobatic "specialty" act, and was by no means a star in the show, however she received consistently favorable reviews and this led to other paid performance opportunities, and eventually, more featured spots.
-Jack Benny and Eddie Cantor, who frequented Atlantic City and saw her perform (and her teacher, McKernan) are credited with having suggested to Powell that she set her sights on Broadway.
+She performed an acrobatic "specialty" act, and was by no means a star in the show; however, her consistently favorable reviews led to other paid performance opportunities, and eventually, more featured spots.
+Jack Benny and Eddie Cantor, who frequented Atlantic City and saw her perform, and her teacher, McKernan, are credited with having suggested to Powell that she set her sights on Broadway.